Walter Coulston

-Walter Coulston (31 January 1912 – June 1990) was an English footballer who played as an outside right for South Kirkby, Manchester City, Barnlsey and Notts County.
+Walter Coulston (31 January 1912 – June 1990) was an English footballer who played as an outside right for South Kirkby, Manchester City, Crystal Palace, Exeter City, Barnlsey and Notts County.

 Playing career

-Coulston began his football career with South Kirkby before joining Brentford in 1936 where he went on to make 12 appearances for the club, scoring one goal.
-In July 1937 he left Manchester City for Exeter City. and in June 1938 he returned north to Barnsley.
-In March 1939 Bradford City sent their manager, David Steele, to assess Coulson but in May 1939 he joined Notts County.
+Coulston began his football career with South Kirkby before joining Crystal Palace in 1936 where he went on to make 12 appearances for the club, scoring one goal.
+In July 1937 he left Crystal Palace for Exeter City. and in June 1938 he returned north to Barnsley.
+In March 1939 Bradford City sent their manager, David Steele, to assess Coulston but in May 1939 he joined Notts County.